Algebraic diagrammatic construction (ADC)#

 mf = scf.UHF(mol).run()

-The adc module supports calculation of the spectroscopic factors, which provide information about probabilities of transitions in the photoelectron spectra.
-[40] Computation of spectroscopic factors is performed by default and can be switched off by setting compute_properties = False
+The adc module supports computing transition and excited-state properties.
+For EE, oscillator strengths are available (currently, only in the UADC implementation).
+[38] The IP- and EA-ADC methods provide spectroscopic factors, which measure the probabilities of charged excitations in photoelectron spectra.
+[39] Computation of transition properties is performed by default and can be switched off by setting compute_properties = False

 myadc.compute_properties = False